aditidagar/ocular_disease_recog/README.md

 - ##### VGG16:

   We followed the standart implementation of the VGG16 modle using tenserflo keras.
 We also set all of the layers as trainable so that i learns more about the eye diseases.
 Only flatten layer and one Dense layers for outputs were added to the default model.

+- ##### VGG19:

+  We used the freely available model weights that the Visual Geometry Group used for the ImageNet competition.
+We ran three iterations of the model where the iteration detects Myopia, the second detects cataracts and the final one detects retinopathy.

 - ##### InceptionV3: